Mohammedelsayed412/prosthetic_hand_simulator/Sensor node/Documentation.md

 ```

-the interia element describes the mass and the rotational interia matrix we can change these value as our design need.
+The interia element describes the mass and the rotational inertia matrix, you can change these values as your design need.

 **Collision**